 Designed for clients with little or no drone experience.

-Pre-learning via online portal.
+Pre-learning via online learning.

 The 5 day TMST drone course is ideal for clients to get hands on experience with a wide range of drone platforms.

 Giving you a better understanding of the equipment available without having to purchase a drone just for training.